Have you been through something painful – an emotional trauma of some kind? Here’s how to heal from unbearable grief.

 “Sister, pain is part of life.
 By accepting it, its intensity is reduced.
 Do not resist it.
 Resistance to pain brings tension and anxiety, anxiety leads to fear.
 Fear of pain is worse than pain itself.
 This pain will pass.”

-If you are avoiding your pain and grief as I tried to do, remind yourself:
+Below are some tactics which helped me to move on from emotional trauma.
+If you are avoiding your pain and grief as I tried to do, remind yourself…

-3. Do not numb yourself.
-Because feeling your core pain is scary, you might be tempted to seek comfort by numbing yourself–with alcohol, sleeping pills, or other addictive substances.
+Because feeling your core pain is scary, you might be tempted to seek comfort by numbing yourself–with alcohol, sleeping pills, binge eating, or other addictive substances.
 Be strong.
 Resist and persist in allowing your true pain to surface.